dansahagian/fbsurvivor2/README.md

 ## About the Deployment
 - Runs on a single [Linode](https://www.linode.com/) running Debian Linux
 - Deployed with a simple deploy script
-- Async tasks (reminders) with Celery and Celery Beat
-- Redis is used for caching and the Celery queue